 TI-RTOS includes drivers for a number of peripherals.
-These drivers are in the <tirtos\install>/packages/ti/drivers directory.
+These drivers are in the <tirtos_install>/packages/ti/drivers directory.
 TI-RTOS examples show how to use these drivers.
-Note that all of these drivers are built on top of MWare, MSP430Ware, and TivaWare.
+Note that all of these drivers are built on top of MWare, MSPWare, TivaWare, CC26xxWare, and CCWare.
 This chapter contains a section for each driver.

-- EMAC.
+- Camera.
+Driver for CC3200 Camera BoosterPack. - EMAC.
 Ethernet driver used by the networking stack (NDK) and not intended to be called directly. - GPIO.
-API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports (and therefore the LEDs). - IC.
-API set intended to be used directly by the application or middleware. - SDSPI.
-SPI-based SD driver used by FatFs and not intended to be interfaced directly.
+API set intended to be used directly by the application or middleware to manage the GPIO interrupts, pins, and ports (and therefore the LEDs). - I2C.
+(Inter-Integrated Circuit) API set intended to be used for attaching low-speed peripherals to embedded system boards.
+The APIs are used directly by the application or middleware. - I2S.
+(Inter-IC Sound) API set intended to be used for connecting digital audio devices so that audio signals can be communicated between devices.
+The APIs are used directly by the application or middleware. - LCD.
+Driver for CC26xx LCD display. - PIN.
+Driver for CC26xx Pin interrupts. - PWM.
+API set intended to be used directly by the application or middleware to generate Pulse Width Modulated signals. - SDSPI.
+SPI-based SD driver used by FatFs and not intended to be interfaced directly. - SPI.

-- SPI.
 API set intended to be used directly by the application or middleware to communicate with the Serial Peripheral Interface (SPI) bus.
 This driver has been designed to operate in an RTOS environment such as SYS/BIOS.
 It protects SPI transactions with OS primitives supplied by SYS/BIOS.
 SPI is sometimes called SSI (Synchronous Serial Interface). - UART.
 API set intended to be used directly by the application to communicate with the UART. - USBMSCHFatFs.
 USB MSC Host under FatFs (for flash drives).
 This driver is used by FatFS and is not intended to be called directly. - Other USB functionality.
 See the USB examples for reference modules that provide support for the Human Interface Device (HID) class (mouse and keyboard) and Communications Device Class (CDC).
 This code is provided as part of the examples, not as a separate driver. - Watchdog.
 API set for use directly by the application or middleware to manage the Watchdog timer. - WiFi.
 Driver used by a Wi-Fi device's host driver to exchange commands, data, and events between the host MCU and the wireless network processor.
 Not intended to be interfaced directly.